Arukah Therapy

 • 60 min session is targeted for therapeutic, detailed work to address specific restrictions.
 While an entire fascial line may be addressed, it is not a comprehensive full-body session.

-• 90 min provides ample time for full-body coverage while allowing for detailed, targeted work on specific areas of concern.
+• 90 min provides ample time for more body coverage while allowing for detailed, targeted work on specific areas of concern.

 • 2 hr session allows for an unhurried, full-body treatment, or intensive, targeted work on specific areas requiring detailed attention.
 This is my top recommendation for thorough, comprehensive care.